yuzawa-san/googolplex-theater/README.md

 The YAML configuration is conveyed to the receiver application, which by default accepts a URL to display in an IFRAME.
 The receiver application can be customized easily to suit your needs.
 The application will try to reconnect if a session is ended for whatever reason.
+(Optional) The application has a local HTTP proxy for advanced use cases (adding/removing headers for auth or frame breaking).
 See [feature files](src/test/resources/features/) for more details.

 ## Requirements